katakasioma/pancancerGITdata/README.md

 9. Perturbed edges occuring in at least two cancer types were all merged to obtain pan-cancer gain and loss profiles (Supplementary Files 6 & 7).

+9. Proteins involved in cancer-specific and subtype-specific significant edgetic pertutbations and corresponding survival analysis plots are available in Supplementary File 8.xlxs.

 10. AbundancefilteredBiogridPPI generated reproducible perturbed edges across the 13 cancer types just like those from BiogridPPIfinal_express.
 [Supplementary-Tables-1-13-EXTRA](https://drive.google.com/open?id=0Bz3WS2e_jQ6xYnJKdHBUaFVrQ3M).

 11. SMGs involved in edgetic perturbations in each cancer are listed in SMGs_driving_perturbations.xlxs (Supplementary Table 16).